 8.15.2.12 RECERTIFICATION: Clients must recertify for services at the end of their eligibility period by complying with all requirements of initial certification.
 Clients who recertify will qualify at or below two hundred and fifty percent of the federal poverty level.
-Clients above two hundred and fifty percent of the federal poverty level must qualify as an essential worker as defined in Subsection G. of 8.15.2.9 NMAC.
-Clients designated as essential workers who recertify must be at or below [two] four hundred [fifty] percent of the federal poverty level.
+Clients above two hundred and fifty percent of the federal poverty level must qualify as an essential worker as defined in Paragraph (2) of Subsection E of 8.15.2.9 NMAC.
+Clients designated as essential workers who recertify must be at or below four hundred and twenty-five percent of the federal poverty level.
 If recertification is not completed in a timely manner, the case may be closed on the last day of the month for which assistance is provided under the previous child care placement agreement.
 At time of recertification, clients must provide documentation of income, or proof of school enrollment.
 Changes in income, household size, employment, training or educational status are noted in the client's record.
 Co-payment, if applicable, is re-determined at the time of recertification.
-A 12-month certification period will be granted in accordance with eligibility requirements outlined in Subsection B. of 8.15.2.11 NMAC.
+A 12-month certification period will be granted in accordance with eligibility requirements outlined in Subsection B of 8.15.2.11 NMAC.

-[8.15.2.12 NMAC - Rp, 8.15.2.12 NMAC, 10/1/2016; A, 10/1/2019; A/E, 9/18/2020; A, 3/1/2021; A/E, 8/1/2021]
+[8.15.2.12 NMAC - Rp, 8.15.2.12 NMAC, 10/1/2016; A, 10/1/2019; A/E, 9/18/2020; A, 3/1/2021; A/E, 8/1/2021; A, 1/1/2022; A/E, 5/6/2022]